ZheLi2020/TimestampActionSeg/README.md

 ### Model

-The model used in paper is based on MS-TCN model.
+The model used in this paper is a refined MS-TCN model.
 Please refer to the paper [MS-TCN: Multi-Stage Temporal Convolutional Network for Action Segmentation](https://arxiv.org/pdf/1903.01945.pdf).

 ### Citation: